-- New management personnel, including our new Chief Financial Officer, who is overseeing the financial reporting process and implementation of enhanced controls and governance; - Engagement of external financial consulting firm to continue to enhance financial reporting, financial operations and internal controls; and - Documentation of key procedures and controls using a risk-based approach.
+- Engagement of external financial consulting firm to continue to enhance financial reporting, financial operations and internal controls; and - Documentation of key procedures and controls using a risk-based approach.

 Management will continue to monitor and evaluate the effectiveness of our internal controls and procedures over financial reporting on an ongoing basis and is committed to taking further action and implementing additional enhancements or improvements, as necessary and as funds allow.